AusterweilLab/jarjar/docs/clt.md

 # Using the jarjar command line tool

-The CLT provides basic posting functionality like in the python API but it also allows provides a useful task execution facility.
+The CLT provides basic posting functionality like in the python API but it also provides a useful task execution facility.

 ## Posting to your team